Dr Prince Xavier

 A major part of Prince's current research activity focuses on the assessment of tropical intraseasonal variability known as Madden-Julian Oscillation (MJO) in various configurations of the Unified Model.
 Prince's research interests include understanding the physical processes important for the representation of MJO in the climate models such as the role of coupling with the ocean and the hydrological cycle in the tropics.
 In his spare time he continues to work on the Indian monsoon variability with various groups.

-Prince joined the Met Office Hadley Centre in 2009 in the Seamless Prediction group.
+Prince joined the Met Office Hadley Centre in 2009 in the Seamless Ensemble Prediction group.
 Before that, Prince was a post-doctoral researcher at the Laboratoire de Meteorologie Dynamique in Paris.
 His post-doctoral research was in the framework of ENSEMBLES, an EU-funded Integrated Project to develop an ensemble prediction system for climate change.
 His specific role was to assess the tropical intraseasonal variability in the ENSEMBLES system against observations.
 Prince obtained his PhD for his work on extended range predictability and prediction of Indian summer monsoon from the Indian Institute of Science, Bangalore.
 He did an MSc in atmospheric science before his PhD, and his research during the Masters focused on quantitative estimation of the limit of predictability of monsoon intraseasonal variability and development of empirical methods for its extended range (15-20 days) prediction.